Sanchali29/Weather_App/README.md

-# Weather_App
+# FRONT END WEATHER APPLICATION:
-Created a frontend weather application that allows users to search for a city and displays the current weather conditions.
+Created a weather app that allows users to search for a city and displays the current weather conditions.
+The app uses a weather API to fetch the data and display it in a visually appealing way using Next JS/React JS and CSS.